 Preliminary FIRMs will be released mid-to-late summer 2013.
-After their release, there will be a statutory 90-day appeal period during which FEMA will accept technical information submitted by the community that better characterizes local conditions and flood risk.
+Approximately 30 days after the release of the Preliminary FIRMs, there will be a statutory 90-day appeal period during which FEMA will accept technical information submitted by the community that better characterize local conditions and flood risk.
 Data submitted for potential refinement of the preliminary FIRMs must be comprehensive and detailed enough to be consistent with the process for developing the preliminary FIRMs.

-Following the end of the appeal period and the resolution of any submitted concerns, FEMA will finalize the maps and initiate a six-month compliance period for formal map adoption.
-It will be after that six-month period when the revised FIRMs will become effective and once this occurs, they will become the basis for flood insurance requirements and insurance premiums.
+Following the end of the appeal period, and the resolution of any submitted concerns, FEMA will finalize the maps and initiate a six-month compliance period for formal map adoption.
+It will be after that six-month period when the revised FIRMs will become effective.
+Once the FIRMs become effective, they will become the basis for flood insurance requirements and insurance premiums.
 It typically takes 18 to 24 months from release of the preliminary FIRMs for the maps to complete the regulatory process and become effective.